Overview

 Click here to view an example of how an implemented HTTP server for REST API integration should look.

-4. Select one of the four available options in the Connection field within the two integration modes (Standing Accounts or Ephemeral Accounts).
-Note that the according configuration JSON presents only the mandatory fields:
+6. In the Connection field, select one of the four available options within the two integration modes (Standing Accounts or Ephemeral Accounts).

 1. Choose whether you wish to specify full or relative paths: